-The BRMC comprises entirely INEDs.
+The BRMC comprises entirely of INEDs.
 The BRMC is entrusted by the Board to undertake the responsibilities to provide oversight and ensure governance of risks for the Bank.
 The Committee oversees the risk management framework, and reviews the risk management activities and policies formulated by the Management for approval by the Board.
 It assists the Board to ensure that the risk exposures and outcomes affecting the Bank are effectively managed and addressed.
 The details of the BRMC's duties and responsibilities are set out in its TOR which is available on the Bank's corporate website.

-During FY2023, five (5) regular meetings and two (2) special meetings were held to consider exigent matters.
+During FY2024, five (5) regular meetings and one (1) special meeting were held to consider exigent matters.
 The details of the attendance of the BRMC members are reported on page 9 of the Directors' Report.

-The BRMC carried out the following activities in the discharge of its duties in accordance with its TOR during the FY2023:-
+The BRMC carried out the following activities in the discharge of its duties in accordance with its TOR during the FY2024:-

-- reviewed risk management reports which covered global and domestic economic developments, risk headwinds, capital adequacy assessment, integrated and thematic stress tests, credit risk, market risk, operational risk, technology risk, liquidity risk, compliance risk, legal risk, strategic risk, reputational risk, climate risk and country risk of the Bank; - reviewed legal and compliance risks reports which included departmental organisation and staffing, recent development of applicable laws and regulations, legal and compliance risk incidents/management, compliance work/issues/gaps and AML/CFT-related updates; - iii. reviewed the revisions to and/or establishment of the risk management and compliance-related policies/framework/statement of the Bank and recommended the same to the Board for approval. - iv. reviewed and recommended the risk management and compliance-related proposal papers/reports to the Board for approval. - v. reviewed the revisions to the TOR of the BRMC and recommended the same to the Board for approval; - vi. reviewed the ICR Report of the Bank; - vii. reviewed and endorsed the Compliance & Internal Control Department Work Plan for 2023; - viii. reviewed a bank-wide Compliance Risk Assessment for 2022; and - ix. reviewed and assessed the annual performance of the Risk Management and Compliance functions of the Bank.
+- i. reviewed risk management reports which covered global and domestic economic developments, risk headwinds, capital adequacy assessment, integrated and thematic stress tests, credit risk, market risk, operational risk, technology risk, liquidity risk, compliance risk, legal risk, strategic risk, reputational risk, climate risk and country risk of the Bank; - ii. reviewed legal and compliance risks reports which included departmental organisation and staffing, the recent development of applicable laws and regulations, legal and compliance risk incidents/management, compliance work/issues/gaps and AML/CFT-related updates; - iii. reviewed the revisions to and/or establishment of the risk management and compliance-related policies/framework/statement of the Bank and ensured alignment of policies with the Bank's objectives, regulatory requirements, and industry standards before recommending the same to the Board for approval. - iv. reviewed and recommended the risk management and compliance-related proposal papers/reports to the Board for approval. - v. reviewed the revisions to the TOR of the BRMC and recommended the same to the Board for approval; - vi. reviewed the ICR Reports of the Bank; - vii. reviewed and endorsed the Compliance & Internal Control Department Work Plan for 2024; - viii. reviewed a bank-wide Compliance Risk Assessment for 2023; and - ix. reviewed and assessed the annual performance of the Risk Management and Compliance functions of the Bank.